Beverungen: Würgassen

 Its existence witnessed by documentary proof from the 10th century, Würgassen likely already existed in Charlemagne's time.
 In 1698, the stately home (Schloss) was completed.

 Although the local folklore holds that the village's name came about from the story in which "Charlemagne had the Würgassen dwellers strangled in the lanes for reverting to heathen customs", or in German, "Karl der Große hat die Würgasser wegen eines Rückfalles in heidnische Sitten in den Gassen erwürgen lassen", this is certainly untrue.
 Rather, the village's original name was Wirrigsen, more closely akin to the terms Wirura (the Weser) and Gisen (bubble up).
 As late as the early 20th century, the Weser at Würgassen was still underlain by a good many rocks, so that the water was churned up.

 The villagers who did not work in agriculture in earlier days hired themselves out foremost as sailors in the shipping on the river Weser.
 In the 1970s, many people were employed at the newly built Würgassen Nuclear Power Plant, which was abandoned in 1995 and is now being dismantled.

 Politics

-Town council
+The current mayor of Beverungen is Tino Wenkel of the CDU, who has been serving as mayor since 2025.
+In the 2025 local elections he was elected with 72,51 % of the vote.

-Town council's 32 seats are apportioned as follows, in accordance with municipal elections held on 26 September 2004:
+City council